vamartinezs/python_academy_2020/week1/README.md

 - **impor_helper:**  Importing helper functions.

 ## Exercise
-Note: Some results presented errors importing the dataset as not all data had an ending quotechar in 'whiteSpace'.
+**Note**: Some results presented errors importing the dataset as not all data had an ending quotechar in 'whiteSpace'.
 This is why some data  values may present different results.

 -    list(csv.reader(csvfile, delimiter=',', quotechar='\n')
 -    list(csv.reader(csvfile, delimiter=',', quotechar=' ')